wjgilmore/z2d2/README.markdown

 BUY THE BOOK
 ===========
-"Easy PHP Websites with the Zend Framework, Second Edition" is slated to be released in e-book format in late February, 2011.
+"Easy PHP Websites with the Zend Framework, Second Edition" is available as a DRM-free PDF via WJGilmore.com, in Kindle format via Amazon.com, and in Nook format via BN.com.
 This book includes several sample projects, including all source code for GameNomad, a sample social networking website for video gamers which forms the basis for many of the book's examples.

-To celebrate the book's pending release, interested readers can preorder the book for $20.
-This special price will be good until the day the book publishes, at which time the price will increase to $30.
-Once published, all readers will be notified via e-mail of the book's availability and will be able to download the book in PDF and ePub format, along with all of the sample code.

-Preorder the book now at [http://www.wjgilmore.com/](http://www.wjgilmore.com/).

-Once an initial round of bugs have been reported and fixed, a print version will be released in late spring of 2011.

 ABOUT THE AUTHOR
 ===========